 Prior to developing these painful wounds, the patient was attending many recreational activities in the home and would go for daily walks around the facility with her friend.
-She was able to ambulate using her walker and had no cognitive impairment.
-With the onset of the wounds, her mobility declined, notably her ability to ambulate outside
+She was able to ambuwalker and had no cognitive impairment.
+With the onset of the wounds, her mobility declined, notably her ability to ambulate outside late using her